-Two projects, each representing 20% of the total course marks.
-These are both research projects that require a first principles approach and critical assessment of the available information.
+The project is in two parts, together representing 40% of the total course marks.
+This is a group research project that requires a first principles approach and critical assessment of the available information.

-1. Desk-Top Study.
+- 1. Desk-Top Study.
 If incomplete, half points will be given for a clear explanation of how each of the missing factors will be answered.
 A practised researcher will deliver the basic DTS in less than a day.
 It is highly likely to take you more than this.
-Do not fall into the trap of trying to research everything - stick to the operation in context.

-2. Concept Development Report.
+Do not fall into the trap of trying to research everything stick to the operation in context. - 2.
+Concept Development Report.
 Working as syndicates, you will build upon your DTS to devise a concept for how the client can enhance her confidence of operational survival.